Saint-Louis-de-Kent, New Brunswick

-Saint-Louis-de-Kent is a community in Kent County, New Brunswick, Canada.
-It held village status prior to 2023.
+Saint-Louis-de-Kent is a former village in Kent County, New Brunswick, Canada.
+It held village status prior to 2023 and is now part of the town of Beaurivage.

 Often shortened to simply Saint-Louis, the village is situated on the Kouchibouguacis River at the main entrance to Kouchibouguac National Park.
 It is considered as the birthplace of the Acadian Flag.
 A local park, parc des forgeron, celebrates the birth of this flag in 1884.

 History

 Saint-Louis-de-Kent was founded by Joseph Babineau in 1797.
 L'Académie Saint-Louis was founded in 1874 by Father Marcel-François Richard.
 The Congregation of Notre-Dame of Montréal founded a convent in 1879.
 The academy became a college in 1876, but it was closed in 1882 by Bishop James Rogers.
 Additional facilities included a telephone line between Quebec and Halifax.

 A religious Grotto and Calvary was erected next to the Kouchibouguacis River between 1878 and 1882, and remains an important Acadian pilgrimage site.
 It was declared a Heritage Site in 2005.

 The Saint-Louis Caisse Populaire was founded in 1938.
 L'École Mgr-Marcel-François-Richard was opened in 1978.

 On 1 January 2023, Saint-Louis-de-Kent amalgamated with the town of Richibucto and all or part of for local service districts to form the new town of Beaurivage.
 The community's name remains in official use.